top of page

 5 Reasons To Start Journaling To Boost Your Triathlon Performance

 Endurance athletes require mental strength and resilience to maintain their rigorous training and competition schedules.
 The physical demands and intense pressure to perform at a high level can lead to mental health issues such as stress, anxiety, and depression.
 Journaling is a powerful tool that can help you to address these challenges and improve your mental well-being.
-Below we will explore the mental health benefits of journaling for endurance athletes. → Before you sta
+Below we will explore the mental health benefits of journaling for endurance athletes. → Set Yourself U

 Paul M Johnson - CNC,CSNC,PES